sikopet/blog/publish/perl/perl-caveats.md

 ## Is Perl compiled or interpreted?

-Yes.
-Consequence: Perl reads all the code before execution.
+Yes:

                                   +-------------------+
     +------+     compilation      |(kind of) byte code|
     |source| +------------------> |not kept around    |+---> execution
     |code  |                      |between executions |
     +------+                      +-------------------+

+Consequence: Perl reads all the code before execution.

 ## Naming conventions for scalar variables